-1. Plant heat-loving summer color!
+2. Plant heat-loving Summer color!

-2. Water… don’t go by the calendar!
+3. Water… don’t go by the calendar!

 With recent rains AND warmer weather, we need to be extra mindful of watering properly.
 That means we can’t rely on the calendar to tell us when to water.
 We need to pay closer attention to plants and check to be sure they need water.
 Pro tip: Use a moisture meter!
 We carry them and can show you how easy they are to use.
 They’ve saved many plants!
 When it’s time to water, do it in the morning before 10am.
 Keep the water on the plants, soil, lawn, flowerbeds, not in the gutter, sidewalk, or street.
 Sprinkler systems are great for established lawns and landscapes but turn them off when we get rain, so you don’t over water and encourage fungal issues.
 Summer lawns need about 1 inch of water once a week.

-3. Houseplants Inside aka Tropical Plants Outside!
+4. Houseplants Inside aka Tropical Plants Outside!

-5. Watch for bugs!
+5. Watch for Summer lawn bugs!

-5. Crape Myrtles – Choose While Blooming!
+6. Crape Myrtles – Choose While Blooming!

 Crape Myrtle trees are just starting their Summer bloom cycle.
 Best to choose your color now while they’re in bloom, then plant and enjoy them for years to come.
 You must plan to water them or check them every day during this Summer.
 Crape Myrtles are water-needy when first planted.